 “Do you still want to get together?”

 You made vague plans to meet an old friend of yours this weekend, but you haven't heard from her and want to check to make sure that she hasn't changed her plans.
+You ask this.

 Do you still want to get together?

-do you want to (do something)
+Do you want to (do something)?

-Although this is a very basic expression, it's worth pointing out that this is the most natural way of asking this question.
-"Would you like to" is just a little bit more formal.
+Although this is a very basic expression, it's worth pointing out that this is the most natural way of inviting people to do something together.
+For example:

 get together